ys96722/EDAflight/README.md

 This graph shows the total time of delay by reason in each month of 2006.
 The y-axis indicates the sum of delay time in the unit of minute.
 For the sum, June, July and December had higher values, while January and February had relatively lower ones.
 For these five delay reasons, the distributions of them in each month were similar.
 Late aircraft, NAS, and carrier were three common reasons leading to most delay time, and the weather did not cause too much delay, which is unexpected.
 Delay caused by security was rare that we can hardly see the blocks with darker color from the graph.

+**Case Study: **Hear Wave in 2006
 We expected that there would be more delay time in winter, but actually June and July had the largest delay time caused by weather.
 Thus we might guess that some events or some extreme weather happened at that time.
-As we went back to the news, we found that there was a severe heat wave in 2006 summer that affected most of the United States and Canada, killing hundreds of people, and temperatures in many locations made the highest temperature records.
+As we went back to the news, we found that there was a severe heat wave in 2006 summer that affected most of the United States and Canada, killing hundreds of people, and temperatures in many locations made the highest temperature records.[3]

 ##### 3.1.2  Cancellation